Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

+We estimate the bias and variance of each of these sensors independently.
+In terms of the parameters in the signal equation, we now assume that the values of $\theta_{3:6} = (\zeta,\rho_1,\gamma,\alpha)$ are known, and fixed equal to their true values, while the values of $\theta_{1,2,7:8} = (\rho_0,\sigma^2,\mu_x,\mu_y)$ are unknown, and to be estimated.
+The true values and initial values of these parameters are shown in Figure \ref{fig3a}.

+Regarding the sensor placement, we assume that the locations of the six sensors whose biases and variances are unknown are to be optimised, while the locations of the remaining five sensors are fixed.
+The objective is to minimise the uncertainty in the state estimate over the entire spatial domain, as in Simulation II.
+The locations of the fixed sensors are distributed non-uniformly close to the boundary of the domain, while the initial locations of the sensors whose locations are to be optimised are distributed non-uniformly close to the centre of the domain.
+Finally, the step-sizes are of the same form as those in the Simulation Ib.

-The performance of the two-timescale stochastic-gradient descent algorithm is presented in Figure \ref{fig3}, in which we have plotted the sequence of online parameter estimates for the sensor biases and sensor variances.
+The performance of the two-timescale algorithm is shown in Figure \ref{fig3}, in which we have plotted the sequence of online parameter estimates for the unknown parameters.
 As previously, the parameter estimates are all seen to converge towards a small neighbourhood of their true values.
-Thus, the algorithm correctly identifies the different biases and variances corresponding to the different classes of measurement sensor.
-Meanwhile, the locations of the measurement sensors still converge to their target locations.
-The convergence plot is very similar to that obtained in the first numerical experiment, and is here omitted.
+Thus, the algorithm correctly identifies the different biases and variances corresponding to each of the measurement sensors.
+Meanwhile, the final locations of the movable measurement sensors are distributed more evenly throughout the domain (plot omitted), leading to a 27\% reduction in the error in the optimal state estimate (0.026 to 0.019).